 The image below shows what it looks like after pasting 3 lines of code ↓.

-Go back to the website backend and refresh the page, at this time the firewall protection has been enabled.
+Back to the website background refresh page, at this time shows 100%, firewall protection has been enabled.
+Refresh is not enabled if the cache, clear all cache refresh.

 To log in using SSH, type the following directly and press enter to unrestrict.